adonis0147/searcher.vim/README.md

 3. Jump to the corresponding position.
   ```
     o    to open (same as Enter)
-    O    to open and close the quickfix window
+    O    to open and close the window
     go   to preview file, keeping focus on the results
     t    to open in new tab
     T    to open in new tab, keeping focus on the results